PlummersSoftwareLLC/HelloAssembly/README.md

 # HelloAssembly
 The smallest possible complete Windows application

+Current code is in the folder "Lasse"
+Original code in the folder "TinyOriginal"

 The goal of this project is to make the smallest possible application, without compression, that has the following features:
   - Runs a Windows message loop
   - Has a title bar, minimize, maximize, and close buttons, which all work as expected